ClickCease SF Tree Care: Wildfire After-Effects Managed - Arborist Now

 Get Our Free Seasonal Planting Guide

-Wildfires spread quickly and can engulf large areas in a short period and are devastatingly destructive.
+Wildfires spread quickly and can engulf large areas in a short period, making them devastatingly destructive.
 The damaging effects of a wildfire include:

 Economies Incur Heavy Losses

-A wildfire devastates everything that it consumes with large areas of valuable agricultural or forest land being lost in the fire.
-Farmers lose crops and livestock and suffer a great economic setback and those dependent on forestry also suffer heavy losses.
-Although these economic sectors are directly affected by the fire, other private properties, businesses, and communities also experience the adverse effect of wildfires.
+A wildfire devastates everything that it consumes, with large areas of valuable agricultural or forest land being lost in the fire.
+Farmers lose crops and livestock and suffer a great economic setback.
+Those dependent on forestry also suffer heavy losses.
+Although these economic sectors are directly affected by the fire, other private properties, businesses, and communities also experience the adverse effects of wildfires.
 Direct costs associated with firefighting and restoration activities also consume vast sums of money.

 Wildfire3